Anirudh-Hungund/MediaWiki-TF-Ansible/README.md

   # subscription_id = "00000000-0000-0000-000-000000000000"
 ```

-3. Once you are in the _<Download_Location>_/MediaWiki directory, please run the below command, which will trigger both Terraform and Ansible scripts and will show you the running output:
+3. Once you are in the _<Download_Location>_ directory, please run the below command, which will trigger both Terraform and Ansible scripts and will show you the running output:

 ```
 ./deploy.sh
 ```
-4. To Know the public IP on which this website is running, run below command on the RHEL/Centos/Oracle Linux VM:
+4. On the Command prompt once the script is completed, you will know the public IP to browse to the website.
+In case you missed it, to Know the public IP on which this website is running, run the below command on the RHEL/Centos/Oracle Linux VM:

 ```
 terraform output -raw vm_public_ip
 ```

-5. On a browser, open the IP you have obtained from previous step as below:
+5. On a browser, open the IP you have obtained from the previous step as below:
 ```
 http:// <IP_Address_from_above>
 ```